Hachi-R/Fix-AMD-Discord-CLI/README.md

 # Installation
 ### There are two ways to obtain the tool:
 - **Option   1: Download a Ready Build**.
 You can download a pre-compiled version from the [releases](https://github.com/Hachi-R/Fix-AMD-Discord-CLI/releases) and run it directly.
+   - Right-click on the executable file.
+   - Select "Open" from the context menu.
+   - If macOS displays a warning, you can click on "Open Anyway" to confirm.

 - **Option   2: Compile from Source Code**.
 If you wish, you can clone this repository and compile from source code using [Xcode](https://developer.apple.com/xcode/).
   - To clone via command line: `git clone https://github.com/Hachi-R/Fix-AMD-Discord-CLI`